This post may contain affiliate links. Please read our disclosure policy.

 Want to save this recipe?

-These molasses cookies remind me of Archway brand's.
-A bit darker on the outside, soft and pale on the inside, they have just the right amount of warm allspice, cinnamon, ginger, and cloves for a little bite and all the warmth of the season.
+A bit darker on the outside, soft and pale on the inside, these molasses cookies have just the right amount of warm allspice, cinnamon, ginger, and cloves for a little bite and all the warmth of the season.

 Typically, soft and chewy cookies get their texture from a lot of butter, but these gluten free molasses cookies have only 4 tablespoons of butter in the whole batch.
 Their texture, instead, comes in part from the molasses that also gives them a lot of their depth of flavor.